-Few things get us in the holiday spirit more than cranking (responsibly) some Christmas tunes and taking in the luminescent glow of holiday lights.
-Thankfully, we’ve got a list (and we’ve checked it twice) of the nicest holiday displays in town.
-Here’s the lowdown on where to go, when to go there, and even where to eat before to get your bodies into Santa shape.
-Make sure to use #CATCHdsm when you’re enjoying these light shows!
+Few things get us in the holiday spirit more than cranking up Mariah Carey’s “All I Want for Christmas is You” and driving around to take in the cheerful glow of holiday lights.
+That’s why we’ve prepared a list (and we’ve checked it twice) of the best light displays in town.
+Here’s the lowdown on where to go, when to go there, and even where to grab a bite to eat or some hot cocoa to-go before venturing out for yuletide merriment.

 Jolly Holiday Lights

 The granddaddy of Greater Des Moines light shows and biggest light show in the state, Jolly Holiday Lights celebrates its 25th year of raising money to fund wishes for Iowa kids through Make-a-Wish Iowa.
 This essential holiday tradition includes a 2.5 mile stretch featuring more than 100 different light displays.
 Admission starts at $20 per car.
 You can also support the cause by shopping the online Wish Shop and arrange for your child to receive a personalized email from Santa.

 Where: Adventureland, 3300 Adventureland Drive, Altoona

 When: 5:30 – 10 pm November 27 – December 30.
 Closed on Christmas Eve and Christmas Day.

 Tickets: Pricing is based on vehicle type/passenger capacity.
 Tickets start at $20 per car - Purchase your ticket by Nov.
 25th and save $5!